All posts by Michael Sabrio

 Margaret Oyere

-I am 35 years old and a mother of five children living in Bolifamba village community.
+I am 35 years old and the mother of five children living in Bolifamba village community.
 After I completed my training, my husband, who is a subsistence farmer, bought me a manual sewing machine, which enabled me to establish a business as a seamstress in our community.
 I can now manage to work independently and save my own personal income instead of relying on my husband for daily and other needs.
 I am now able to assist my husband in the education of our children and taking care of their health.

 Thanks to the donation of an electric sewing machine from SP through UAC, I can now promptly tailor modern dresses and all types of local casual/occasional wear for women and children.
 The machine has helped to boost my earnings and image before my customers.
 I now earn U.S. $35 per day without strain as compared to $25 before the new machine from SP.
 I am becoming a self-reliant, independent income earner.